Wi-Fi Spec: AX5700

 Estimated Annual Electricity Cost: $11.60

 The Asus RT-AX86U can help kill off invading aliens or quickly download the latest updates by combining good throughput, gaming tools and port aggregation.

-One of the most customizable routers on the market, the RT-AX86U is just as good as a general all-around router as one to help gamers dominate the world or universe.
+One of the most customizable routers on the market, the RT-AX86U is just as good as one of the best Wi-Fi routers as it is one of the best gaming routers to help gamers dominate the world or universe.

 While it has a generous two-year warranty, the RT-AX86U lacks some gaming tools, like a ping heat map and geo-fencing, that the competition has.
 It's one of the best Wi-Fi 6 routers we've seen and it even gets a nod as the runner up for best Wi-Fi router in the 2021 Tom's Guide Awards.
 It’s also one of the least expensive ways to up your game, with performance that can be the difference between winning and losing in your next online battle.

 The Asus RT-AX86U is the follow-on design to the popular Asus RT-AC86U gaming router, bringing it into the high-performance Wi-Fi 6 world.
 While it retains its predecessor’s angular folded origami design – it's a far cry from the more conventional Linksys Max-Stream MR8300 – as well as the black and red color palette, the AX version lacks the AC model’s pair of vertical racing stripes.

 It measures 9.0 x 6.7 x 3.1 inches, although after screwing in its three antennas, the height rises by 6-inches.
 It lacks recessed inserts for wall mounting but looks good on a bookshelf or desk.
 Meant to stand vertically, the RT-AX86U has cooling vents in front and along the top, and kept its cool, even with data flying back and forth.
 It had a peak temperature of 105-degrees Fahrenheit.